Chanmachan/miniRT/README.md

 # miniRT

-started from January, 1, 2023
+started from January 12, 2023

 completed on